 There are an estimated 370 million Indigenous people in the world, living across 90 countries.
 They make up less than 5 percent of the world’s population but protect over 80% of the world’s biodiversity.
 They speak an overwhelming majority of the world’s estimated 7,000 languages and represent 5,000 different cultures.
 To this day they retain social, cultural, economic and political characteristics that are distinct from those of the dominant societies in which they live.

 They have sought recognition of their identities, way of life and their right to traditional lands and natural resources for centuries, but their rights have been repeatedly violated by colonial powers, extractive industries and other forms of exploitation.
 Their resistance movements and cries for help have too often been ignored, which is why we need to stand united.
 Both for the protection of these marginalised cultures, the heritage they represent and for the protection of the environment, for all of humanity!

 What we do

-In addition to the projects we are involved in, we run a variety of different activities aimed at raising exposure and funds.
-Over the previous years, these have included a large number of events involving music and performance plus film screenings, debates, galleries and speaking engagments.
-Furthermore, we host the Sinchi international network which connects indigenous organizations with resources / partners in different parts of the world and have operated a number of competitions over the years to promote the strengh and beauty of indigenous culture through photography and other forms of art.
+We run a variety of different activities aimed at raising exposure and funds.
+Over the previous years, these have included a large number of events involving music and performance plus film screenings, debates, galleries and speaking engagements.
+Furthermore, we host the Sinchi international network which connects Indigenous organisations with resources / partners in different parts of the world and have operated a number of competitions over the years to promote the strength and beauty of Indigenous culture through photography and other forms of art.